 - Mountain Thornbill

-As you walk through the rainforest, you will hear many strange and wonderful bird calls.
+You will hear many strange and marvellous bird calls as you walk through the rainforest.
 Great places to find a high concentration of birds include Lake Eacham, Lake Barrine, Mount Hypipamee, Curtain Fig Forest, Yungaburra and Lake Tinaroo.